Make Your Experience Count: Careers in EFLBy Maricela Breedlove

 While it does depend on which direction you would like to take your career, additional qualifications and education may prove to be very helpful in acquiring new skills or knowledge that may help you advance your career even further.

-Some schools will offer training and certification courses to their students at a discounted rate or even free in some cases, so definitely take advantage of these situations.
+Some schools will offer training and certification courses to their students at a discounted rate or even free in some cases, so definitely take advantage of those situations.
 The following are some options for the qualifications you can earn:

 What are some possible positions if I want to advance my EFL career?

-When looking into advancing your EFL career, or wondering where to go after a TEFL, TEFL/TESOL career, your options may seem limited, but that is not the case!
+When looking into advancing your EFL career, or wondering where to go after a TEFL/TESOL career, your options may seem limited, but that is not the case!
 There are many paths that you can take depending on the type of schools you have worked for or currently work for, your qualifications, and your interests.
 Here are some examples:

 This is often the first step in a teacher’s career, and some would say, the most versatile.
 This position gives you experience in both management and leadership as often this role requires teachers to lead and motivate by delegating responsibilities among teachers, managing staff, and even assisting in school policy-making.